The New Default. Your hub for building smart, fast, and sustainable AI software

 Reduction in customer churn rates

-• Cost pressure to eliminate redundant manual processes
+And cost pressure to eliminate redundant manual processes.

-The four primary types of application integration each serve different business needs and technical requirements:
+Four primary types of application integration serve different business needs and technical requirements.

 Uniform data access allows you to access data from various sources while keeping information in its original location.
 This method works best when all databases use the same format and provides real-time access without data duplication.